Kensuke Shoji at Barbès

 Making history as the first jazz composer to win this prestigious award and the first Japanese-born musician to achieve such recognition, Ohno’s celebration at Joe's Pub will be a multicultural experience, with his unique jazz and classical instrumentation.
 Hailing from Japan, Ohno made his mark in NYC over the last 50 years, touring with legendary masters Art Blakey, Wayne Shorter, Herbie Hancock, Gil Evans, and more.
 His life story of overcoming challenges and his thrilling live performances have attracted fans of all ages.

-Don't miss Grammy Award-winning artist Shunzo Ohno's fearless performance, inspiring compositions, and his dynamic Metamorphosis Ensemble as they return to Joe's Pub with a sonic experience evoking hope and resilience.
+Don't miss Grammy Award-winning artist Shunzo Ohno's fearless performance, inspiring compositions, and the Lotus Chamber Music Collective, part of his dynamic Metamorphosis Ensemble, as they return to Joe's Pub with a sonic experience evoking hope and resilience.
 There is a two-drink or one-food minimum per person.
 To purchase tickets, please visit Joe’s Pub’s website.

 With cinematic rhythms and inspiring melodies, Ohno captivates audiences worldwide.
 In his pursuit of global harmony through music, Ohno declares, "We are all Dreamers, and together, we triumph."